In-Depth Garmin GPSMAP 65s Review & Guide

 Most GNSS systems only transmit a positioning signal.
 You receive the signals with a device like the GPSMAP 65, and then it plots your position.
 But China's new BeiDou GNSS actually can receive as well, allowing users to send their position to other users (and the Chinese government).
 You will even be able to send text messages over it, similar to InReach, allegedly for free.

 So outside of BeiDou, the GPSMAP 65 is able to access all the public GNSS systems out there.
 The new ones (for Garmin) are IRNSS and QZSS, which only have a footprint in Asia, so don't expect to be getting signals from them if you hike in Colorado.
 But it's nice to have the option of this expanded GNSS array.

 Most GNSS systems broadcast a signal on multiple bands (aka frequency segments).
-Generally each band has its own accuracy level and is used by a different type of user.
-For example, (USA’s) GPS system has bands for the public, civil use (like aviation and search & rescue), and military.
-In recent years the “civil” bands have opened up to the public.
+Generally each band has its own precision level and is used by a different type of user.
+For example, (USA's) GPS system has bands for the public, civil use (like aviation and search & rescue), and military.
+In recent years the "civil" bands have opened up to the public.
 GPS units like the GPSMAP 65 are multi-band, which means that they can receive the public and civil bands.
-Don’t expect the (very precise and encrypted) military bands to ever open up.
+Don't expect the military bands to ever open up.

-The US Government has committed to at least 25 feet of accuracy, 95% of the time.
+The US Government has committed to at least 25 feet of precision, 95% of the time.
 So technically anything under 25 feet is a bonus.

 Where's the WAAS?